alexkovalevv/wp-disable-admin-ad/readme.txt

 - Settings page: manage rules (CRUD), reset all, network-aware options (per-site by default), logging.
 - Multisite support: per-site options with optional network-wide.
 - Security: REST nonce validation, capability checks, sanitization, no dangerous eval.
-- Performance: buffering only when needed and only in admin.
+- Performance: output buffering only when needed and only in admin area (never on frontend).
 - Localization-ready.

 == Installation ==